Home Cooking

 - 100g maple syrup

 1. Sift together the flour, baking powder, cinnamon, nutmeg and salt.
-Stir in the oats and sugar.2.
-Mix in the buttermilk and egg.3.
-Add the melted butter and stir.
+Stir in the oats and sugar.

 4. Heat a bit of butter in a frying pan on medium heat and wipe away the excess with a paper towel.